ovanderzee/snap-collect/API.md

 ## get

-Get the data kept with a key
+Get the data kept with a key.

 ### Parameters